How to Detect Cloak & Dagger Attack

 When the feature Prevent Accessibility Service Malware is enabled, Appdome detects apps capable of launching a Cloak & Dagger attack on Android 8 and earlier.
 Upon detection, the app exits and the user is presented with the option to turn off accessibility services.

-Detect Cloak & Dagger attack on Android apps using Appdome
+How to Implement Detect Cloak & Dagger attack in Android Apps Using Appdome

 On Appdome, follow these simple steps to create self-defending Android Apps that Detect Cloak & Dagger attack without an SDK or gateway: